-What a coating system involves
+How a coating system is applied

 Done properly, encapsulation is a controlled process from start to finish: